ilyas-360/zero-trust-aws/ARCHITECTURE.md

 An IAM permission boundary is a managed policy that sets the maximum permissions any role in that account can have — regardless of what inline policies or managed policies are attached.
 Even if a developer creates a role with `AdministratorAccess`, if the permission boundary doesn't include that action, it doesn't work.

-This closes a critical gap: **IAM escalation within an account.** Without permission boundaries, a role that has `iam:CreateRole` and `iam:AttachRolePolicy` can create a new role with full administrator access.
+: **IAM escalation within an account.** Without permission boundaries, a role that has `iam:CreateRole` and `iam:AttachRolePolicy` can create a new role with full administrator access.
 With a permission boundary that doesn't include IAM write actions, this escalation path is closed.

 The permission boundary in this project:
 - Allows specific service actions needed for workload operation